Autodesk-Forge/learn.forge.designautomation/autocad/README.md

       </ApplicationPackage>
       ```

-4. Wrap the UpdateParameters.bundle to bundle.zip, this can be done is `post build event`, you can install free [7z zip tool](https://www.7-zip.org/)
+4. Wrap the UpdateParameters.bundle to bundle.zip, this can be done is `post build event`, you can install free [7z zip tool](https://www.7-zip.org/), post build script is useful for testing module locally and updating bundle.zip instantaneously.

    ```bash
    xcopy /Y $(TargetPath) $(ProjectDir)UpdateWindowParemeters.bundle\Contents\